 As we already know, Samsung is preparing to launch its Galaxy Note 10 series.
 Ahead of the launch, a YouTube channel named TechTalkTV has leaked the first real-life images of the upcoming Samsung Galaxy Note 10+.
 Through a tweet, they also revealed that the phone will be called Samsung Galaxy Note 10+ and not Galaxy Note 10 Pro.

 Let’s take a look at the alleged hands-on images of the Galaxy Note 10 Plus.
-Even though the photos shown here are blurry, it shows a few key details of the phone.
-As you can see, the device comes with a center punch hole display on the front. it also has a vertically-aligned triple camera with an LED flash and ToF sensor at the top left corner on the back.
-Furthermore, it is clear that the selfie camera is placed at the top-middle on the front.
+Even though the photos displayed here appear blurry, it shows a few key details of the phone.
+As you can see, the device comes with a center punch-hole display on the front.
+It also has a vertically-aligned triple camera with an LED flash and ToF sensor at the top left corner on the back.
+Furthermore, the selfie camera is placed at the top-middle on the front.